1. Introduction

 An OAuth authorization server is responsible for authenticating the users and issuing access tokens containing the user data and proper access policies.

-In this tutorial, we'll implement a simple OAuth server using the Spring Security OAuth Authorization Server experimental module.
+In this tutorial, we’ll implement a simple OAuth application using the Spring Security OAuth Authorization Server project.

 In the process, we’ll create a client-server application that will fetch a list of Baeldung articles from a REST API.
 Both the client services and server services will require an OAuth authentication.